MrBartusek/MeteoalarmCard/CONTRIBUTING.md

 We are currently looking to implement more languages to MeteoalarmCard.
 If you are able to add or improve translations in language you speak don't hastate to make a PR.

+**Notes about current translation keys**
+- `editor.disable_swiper` - If there is not a good translation for *swiper* you can keep this word untranslated.
+- `editor.description` - These keys are used to generate helpful description for users selecting entities.
+Please make sure they sound correctly in all combinations.
+The formula is `start + any middle key + end`
+- `editor.description.warning_watch_statement` - If there is not a good translation for words (*warning, watch, statement*) you can keep these words untranslated.

 **If you want to improve existing translation:**
 1. Follow the [setup guide](#setup-local-environment) and [contributing guide](#how-to-contribute)
 1. Modify the language file in the `src/localize/languages` directory